Aviation

 Night flights

-The Government held a consultation on night flights which outlined the night flight rules for UK airports for a period of 5 years to 2022.
-The Mayor submitted a response to this consultation.
+In January 2017, the Government held a consultation on night flights which outlined the night flight rules for Heathrow, Gatwick and Stansted for a period of 5 years to 2022.
+In February 2021, the Government held a further consultation for the period 2022-2024 and beyond.

 Environmental Audit Committee on Heathrow expansion